-- To know the organizational features, fundamental properties of life and the molecular basis of biological systems; - To understand the principles of human cell compartmentalization; - To understand the relationship Genome \rightarrow Transcriptome \rightarrow Proteinome \rightarrow Metabolome \rightarrow Phenome; - To know the principles and model the basic molecular processes: transcription, translation, replication and repair; - To know the particularities of organization and functioning of the human cell vs. the bacterial cell; - To understand the basic processes that ensure the growth of the multicellular organism, cell differentiation, renewal and regeneration of tissues mitosis and apoptosis. - To know the bases and the practical role of recombinant DNA technology. - To be able to assess the place and role of molecular biology in the pre-clinical training of the medical student; - To be competent to use the knowledge and methodology of molecular biology to explain the nature of physiological or pathological processes; - To be able to deduce the possible causes of blocking the underlying molecular processes and their consequences on the cell, the tissue, the body as a whole; - To be able to implement the knowledge gained in the research activity; - To be competent to use critically and with confidence the scientific information obtained using the new information and communication technologies.
+- To know the organizational features, fundamental properties of life and the molecular basis of biological systems; - To understand the principles of human cell compartmentalization; - To understand the relationship Genome \rightarrow Transcriptome \rightarrow Proteinome \rightarrow Metabolome \rightarrow Phenome; - To know the principles and model the basic molecular processes: transcription, translation, replication and repair; - To know the particularities of organization and functioning of the human cell vs. the bacterial cell; - To understand the basic processes that ensure the growth of the multicellular organism, cell differentiation, renewal and regeneration of tissues mitosis and apoptosis. - To know the bases and the practical role of recombinant DNA technology, the principles of human gene study techniques. - To be able to assess the place and role of molecular biology in the pre-clinical training of the student of Faculty of Stomatology; - To be competent to use the knowledge and methodology of molecular biology to explain the nature of physiological or pathological processes; - To be able to deduce the possible causes of blocking the underlying molecular processes and their consequences on the cell, the tissue, the body as a whole; - To be able to implement the knowledge gained in the research activity; - To be competent to use critically and with confidence the scientific information obtained using the new information and communication technologies.